Beautiful home in Eugene in small co-housing/community

 The Neighborhood: This is a great neighborhood for people who both love nature and hiking, and want to be within easy biking distance into town.
 We are a short walk to two different hiking areas, just a mile from a bike trail that takes you downtown (4 miles), a 10 minute bike ride to the grocery store, and a 15 minute walk to a few restaurants.
 There is a park and large ball field at the end of our block.
 Our neighbors are friendly and we know most of them.

-The open home is new and ecologically constructed and sized for a small family (3 bedroom).
+The open home is new and ecologically constructed and sized for a small family (2 bedroom, plus a 3rd room that could be used as a bedroom).
 Features include sustainably harvested wood flooring, marmoleum in bathrooms, zero VOC paint, recycled glass countertops, locally made alder cabinets, and other green features.
 The house is very well insulated, has water-efficient fixtures, solar panels, and will have greywater.
-The communal space includes a large common room, an office/guest room, bike shed, and tool shop, plus an acre of land with pasture, orchard, and gardens.
+The communal space includes a large common room that is used for the preschool 9am-1pm, an office/guest room, bike shed, and tool shop, plus an acre of land with pasture, orchard, and gardens.

 After an initial 1 year trial period, there will be opportunities to buy in, with a possibility of a community-carried loan, with a cost similar to a new home in Eugene.
-Costs are not finalized, but rent for a 3 bedroom house during the trial period will be around $1900.
+Rent for the first year would be $1,600.
+We also have a monthly fee for utilities/internet/fund-to-fix-stuff.

-We currently have 17 chickens, two nubian dairy goats (very friendly and sweet!), and one small-sized dairy cow, also very sweet and friendly).
+We currently have 17 chickens, two nubian dairy goats (very friendly and sweet!) with their 5 kids, and one small-sized dairy cow and her baby, also very sweet and friendly).
 We also have plans to raise rabbits for meat.

 Communal Gardens and Outdoor Spaces